 4.9.
-Vacancy in the office of the Chair shall be filled by the Chair Elect.
+Vacancy in the office of the Chair shall be filled by the Chair-Elect.
 The Chair, with the approval of the Executive Board, shall appoint members to fill vacancies which occur on the Executive Board until the next regular election.
+All appointees must be dues-paying ASEE members.

 4.10 An Executive Board member may be removed from office for failure to satisfactorily perform the duties and responsibilities of that office.
 Action to remove the member may be initiated by a petition, addressed to the Executive Board, signed by at least three (3) members of the Executive Board.
 Upon receipt of such petition, the member may be removed from office as decided upon by the affirmative vote of a majority of the Executive Board.